Fredholm realizations of elliptic symbols on manifolds with boundary: Fredholm perturbations of the identity

 We quickly review the relevant definitions in terms of the groups defined in \eqref{DefG}.
 Recall that for any manifold, $X$, $K^1\lrpar{X}$ can be realized as stable homotopy classes of maps into $\GL(N)$ or more directly (see \cite[Prop.
 3]{Melrose-Rochon0}) in terms of a classifying space

 with $V$ any manifold with boundary.
 Correspondingly (see \cite[Prop.
 4]{Melrose-Rochon0})

 with $U$ any closed manifold of positive dimension.
 For a compact manifold with boundary these definitions give the \emph{absolute} K-theory which we denote (somewhat unconventionally) in the same way.
-The compactly supported K-theory $\Kcp*(Y)$ of a non-compact manifold (possibly with boundary) is defined in the same way, except that maps and homotopies are required to reduce to the constant map to the identity outside some compact subset of $Y.$
+The compactly supported K-theory $\Kcp*(Y)$ of a non-compact manifold (possibly with boundary) is defined in the same way, except that maps and homotopies are required to reduce to the identity outside some compact subset of $Y.$

 \begin{theorem} For any fibration with fibres which are compact manifolds with boundary there is a canonical isomorphism

 \end{theorem}

 \begin{proof} For simplicity of notation we first consider the case that there is only a single compact manifold with boundary, $X.$ Given an element $\kappa\in\cK^0_{-\infty,0}\lrpar{X},$ represented by $\Id + A$ with $A\in\Psi^{-\infty}_0\lrpar{X;E}$ we proceed to associate to it an element $r(\kappa )\in\Kcp0\lrpar{T^*\pa X}.$ First, by adding the identity on a complementary bundle, we may stabilize $E$ to $\bbC^M$ for some large enough $M$ without changing $\kappa.$ In fact $\kappa$ is determined by the normal operator of $\Id+A,$ and hence its reduced normal operator, $\Id+\alpha.$